 5. Eneston 3-Pack Duck Dog Toys

-These toys feature a soft, velvety feel with no internal stuffing, making them ideal for indoor play and easy cleanup.
-Each duck-shaped toy offers engaging squeaky and crinkle sounds to keep dogs entertained during solo or interactive sessions.
-Their lightweight design suits fetch, tug, or gentle chewing, and the set is practical for multi-dog households or gifting.
+These toys offer a soft, velvety feel and are completely free of internal stuffing, making them ideal for indoor play with minimal cleanup.
+Each duck-shaped toy includes squeaky and crinkle sounds to keep dogs entertained, whether they're playing alone or with you.
+The lightweight design is easy to toss, and the set is practical for homes with more than one dog or for gifting.

 What We Like: